top of page

 We ended up piecing together a few specialized contractors (demolition, garage door/window, concrete installer, which made it much more cost-effective (within our reach financially) than using a larger general contracting firm.
 We contracted a larger regional engineering firm to create our project plans and also asked them to bid on the project using their contractor network, but they declined and rather encouraged us to secure our own contractors (I largely assume) to keep project costs within reach.

-However, all was not lost, we were able to utilize Buffalo's Facade Grant made possible through the Buffalo Housing & Redevelopment Authority to supplement Project A's (windows and doors) costs after completion, and we are super grateful for the flexibility this grant provided.
+However, for this project, we were able to utilize Buffalo's Facade Grant made possible through the Buffalo Housing & Redevelopment Authority to supplement Project A's (windows and doors) costs reimbursed after completion, and we are super grateful for the flexibility this grant provided.
+This grant was essential in keeping our rooftop and solar project plausible, as anyone who's worked on a commercial building knows, that costs add up fast!

-We also fully support the idea of prevailing wages that the SCDP grant requires to support paying the workers their fair share.
+We also want to be clear that while it was a challenge to navigate, we fully support the idea of prevailing wages that the SCDP grant requires to support paying the workers a livable wage.

 Are you interested in securing grant funds, or do you want to learn more about this program?